 After cutting up firewood with a chainsaw, and throwing it into the back of the old green and white Chevy, the weariness began to seep its way into my tired old body…with each block of wood.
-I was grateful to see the sun setting, and the phrase “bone-tired” crept across my mind as I trudged back towards home on foot.
+I was grateful to see the sun setting.
+The phrase “bone-tired” crept across my mind as I trudged back towards home on foot.

 After spending a few hours in the crisp autumn air, that scent of chili was as welcome to me as the warmth of a fireplace on a winter’s night.
 I had enjoyed working with my son in the woods, but it was good to be home!
-Upon removing my coat and washing my hands, I gratefully plopped down into a comfy chair with my bowl of home-cooked goodness, and a handful of tortilla chips.
+Upon removing my coat and washing my hands, I gratefully plopped down into a comfy chair.
+I enjoyed a bowl of home-cooked goodness, and a handful of tortilla chips.

 Supper tasted especially good, and upon finishing my last spoonful, a thought crossed my mind: “I have SO MUCH to be thankful for!”
-Sometimes, it’s the small stuff that hits me just right…like this hot bowl of chili after a hard day’s work, or the smile of a family member who has been looking forward to seeing me walk through the door.
-I’m always grateful, but every once in a while God reminds me in very simple ways, the blessings He daily gives.
+Sometimes, it’s the small stuff that hits me just right…like this hot bowl of chili after a hard day’s work.
+Or the smile of a family member who has been looking forward to seeing me walk through the door.
+I’m always grateful, but every once in a while God reminds me in very simple ways of the blessings He daily gives.

 It reminds me of a verse in the Bible: “But if we have food and clothing, with these we will be content” (1 Timothy 6:8, ESV).